Code-Institute-Submissions/Candles/README.md

 I then re-configured the ```.env``` file for the api keys used to ensure dotenv was able to load them when needed.
 Finally, I configured the paths for the projects static and media folders.
 Once this was done the project was ready to go live at the following address (https://peggy535.pythonanywhere.com/).

+Also, as is neccsary for production deployment the DEBUG setting in ```candles/settings.py``` was set to FALSE.